 The Federal Government refused to agree to the request that the Manal Yousef mortgage be paid first, asserting its own doubts about the validity of the sham mortgage.

-Fathi Yusuf could also have had Manal Yousef agree to an escrow of the sales proceeds while preserving her alleged mortgage rights, which would have allowed the sale to take place and fully protect the debt allegedly owed to her, but this would have necessarily involved her in the on-going criminal prosecution since the Land was actually purchased with laundered funds, so such a request was never made.
+The US Marshal suggested Fathi Yusuf could also have had Manal Yousef agree to an escrow of the sales proceeds while preserving her alleged mortgage rights, which would have allowed the sale to take place and fully protect the debt allegedly owed to her, but this would have necessarily involved her in the on-going criminal prosecution since the Land was actually purchased with laundered funds, so that suggestion was rejected.
 Indeed, once the funds were escrowed, Fathi Yusuf would lose his opportunity to keep the funds for himself pursuant to his Plan.

-As such, Sixteen Plus lost then, and is continues to lose the benefit of such sales at the highest and best amount because of Fathi Yusuf’s insistence that the sham mortgage be paid upon the sale of the property -- which payment the Federal Government refused to allow.
+As such, Sixteen Plus lost then, and is continues to lose the benefit of such sales at the highest and best amount of $30 million because of Fathi Yusuf’s insistence that the sham mortgage be paid upon the sale of the property -- which payment the Federal Government refused to allow.

 The Hidden Plan to Convert the Increased Value and Usurp Corporate Opportunity by Criminal Acts and Conspiracy